Check PVE

 Mode to use.

--n NODE, --node NODE Node to check (necessary for all modes except cluster and version)
+-n NODE, --node NODE Node to check (necessary for all modes except cluster, version and backup)

 --name NAME Name of storage, vm, or container